lpellegro/Spam_Call_Mitigation/README.md

 4. Install a virtual environment on this directory: cd notifications python3.9 -m venv ~/.virtualenvs/${PWD##*/}source ~/.virtualenvs/${PWD##*/}/bin/activate
+4. Install the following packages:
-4. pip install webex_bot
+- pip install webex_bot
-   pip install requests
+- pip install requests
-   pip install paramiko
+- pip install paramiko
-   pip install openpyxl
+- pip install openpyxl

 5. Download the script from GitHub and customise the credentials.py file as explained in the file itself (some examples are also reported.
 Pay attention to commas) https://github.com/lpellegro/Banned_IP_Notification